Make your first Target Employer Order

 Getting an order

-Now that we’ve created an order and copied its ID, we can get it from the API to see its current state and other data.
+Now that you’ve created an order and copied its ID, we can get it from the API to see its current state and other data.
 To do so, we will need to make an HTTP GET request to the /orders/{order_id} endpoint.

 GET